erikdstock/mutual-aid/README.md

 3. Set up database: `rails db:setup && rails db:migrate`
 4. Run tests: `bundle exec rails spec`
 5. Run server: `bundle exec rails s`

+## Contributing

+Please note that this project is released with a Contributor Code of Conduct (the [Contributors Covenant](https://www.contributor-covenant.org/)).
+By participating in this project you agree to abide by its terms.
+See [CONTRIBUTORS.md](CONTRIBUTORS.md) for details.

+This project is licenced under the [Hippocratic License](https://firstdonoharm.dev/).